almog-e/db_uniswipe_proj/README.md

     npm run init-db
     npm run dev

-## Running Everything
+### Running Everything

-Just open two terminals and run npm run dev in each (remember to 'cd server' for the backend)
+Just open two terminals and run *npm run dev* in each (remember to 'cd server' for the backend).